 - Add 1-2 cups marinara or spaghetti sauce.
 Mix all together.
 Save the rest of the jar for leftovers. (see notes)

-- Stuff each zucchini boats with about 1/4 of the sausage mixture and top with 1/2 - 1 cup of grated mozzarella cheese.
+- Stuff each zucchini boat with about 1/4 of the sausage mixture and top with 1/2 - 1 cup of grated mozzarella cheese.
 Layer with more sausage stuffing and finish with the rest of the cheese.
 Top with grated parmesan cheese.

 - Spray a piece of aluminum foil with non-stick cooking spray and place over the zucchini boats, sprayed side down.